CM2Walki/APMT/README.md

 ## Usage
 Once it starts running then you need to create the account.
 After login you will be required to insert the default configuration:
-- AWS Token
+- AWS Access Key ID
-- AWS Secret Key
+- AWS Secret Access Key
 - AWS Key Pair
 - AWS Region
 - AWS Subnet ID